creativebitstudio/node_express_app/README.md

 * Nodemon is saved under development dependencies and is used to restart the server automatically anytime a change is made to the   application.
 To start the server, simply type the command: nodemon app.
 * For the most part, each file has some comments explaining what each piece of code does.

-Developed for CreativeBitStudio by Danny Mack - Full Stack Developer Developer Feedback: creativebitstudio@gmail.com
+- Developed for CreativeBitStudio by Danny Mack - Full Stack Developer.
+- Developer Feedback: creativebitstudio@gmail.com.
-To contact or hire us: info@creativebitstudio.com
+- To contact or hire us: info@creativebitstudio.com.
-Website: www.creativebitstudio.com
+- Website: www.creativebitstudio.com